In East Asia there lies two coffee shops, the only foreign-owned businesses in a city of 500,000 people.

 Their student loan servicer would no longer allow them to make the lowest-monthly payment toward their debt.
 Their earnings from the coffee shops displayed a larger income than what they truly make.
 Shawn and Megan live on the financial support of a team of people in the United States while every penny from their business goes back into the sustainability of their shops.
 To close the gap in their suddenly costly, monthly payments, they returned to the U.S. to raise extra support.

-Nearly one year after returning to the States, without an answer for how they were going to cover their debts, the Chinese government gave another threat— to revoke their business visa.
+Nearly one year after returning to the States, without an answer for how they were going to cover their debts, the East Asian government gave another threat— to revoke their business visa.

-In the year they were trying to raise extra funds, the Chinese government grew suspicious of their time in America.
-It was assumed they took the profits from their business to spend their income in another country, a common problem China tries to monitor.
+In the year they were trying to raise extra funds, the foreign officials grew suspicious of their time in America.
+It was assumed they took the profits from their business to spend their income in another country- a tactic that has become a common problem.

 Losing their business visa would mean the loss of their shops.
-It would mean the return of the other families in China who depend on the visa to stay.
+It would mean the return of the other families on their team who depend on the visa to stay.
 Then, they saw the Lord intervene in a miraculous way.
 Through casual conversation with friends, they were introduced to The GO Fund.

 Shawn excitedly applied to The GO Fund's student debt repayment program and they were called for an interview shortly after.